Microsoft Rural Airband Initiative

 Contact us to learn more about the SMB solution, or the SMB licensing program.Submit an inquiry

 Microsoft Windows Media Components

-With two types of licensing options available.
-Microsoft Windows Media Components continue to be a useful addition to many 3rd party products today.
-Licensing is still available for these classic codecs.Review the technical details
+With two types of licensing options available, Microsoft Windows Media Components continue to be a useful addition to many 3rd party products today.
+Licensing still available for older codecs.Review the technical details

 Developing a Windows Media Audio or Windows Media Video implementation on a non-Windows platform

 To get source code for the Windows Media Audio and Video codecs and to develop and distribute Interim Products, you must execute the agreement below.
-Interim Products are Windows Media Components-enabled products that aren’t customer-ready (for example, integrated circuits).
+Interim Products are Windows Media Components-enabled products that aren’t customer-ready (e.g., integrated circuits).

 After this agreement is executed, you may receive:

 - Windows Media Audio 9 Decoder for WMA 9 Series Standard, Lossless, and Voice Codecs and WMA 10 Professional Codec (includes Advanced Systems Format (ASF) Reader)

 - Windows Media Video 9 Decoder for All Profiles and Levels

 - Windows Media Audio 9 Encoder for WMA 9 Series Standard, Lossless, and Voice Codecs and WMA 10 Professional Codec (includes ASF Writer)